mattvr/ddb/README.md

 # ddb

-ddb: A command line debugger for Deno.
+A command line debugger for Deno.

 This is a prototype of a Chrome DevTools Compatible command line debugger for Deno.
-It's **currently non-functional**, due to issues or limitations with the Deno runtime, however a basic debugger connection can be established.
+It's **currently non-functional**, due to present [issues or limitations](#issues--limitations) with the Deno runtime, however a basic debugger connection can be established.

 The goal is to be able to debug using only the command line, similar to `gdb`, `pdb`, etc.